04 / 02 / 21

 The Charter is composed of five calls to action for leaders and organisations across all sectors.
-Signing up means taking practical steps to tackle barriers that ethnic minority people might face in recruitment and progression and commiting to be an organisation representative of British society today.
+Signing up means taking practical steps to tackle barriers that ethnic minority people might face in recruitment and progression and committing to be an organisation representative of British society today.

 As an organisation dedicated to building understanding and good relations between people of all backgrounds and identities, the question of racial equality is important to us.
 At F&BF we have always said that we wish to model internally the world we wish to see externally.
 This means that we seek to create the sort of inclusive environment within the organisation that we aim to bring about in wider society.

 The Race at Work Charter is a public commitment to improving the experiences of Black, Asian and minority ethnic employees in the workplace.
 It sets out five actions for signatories to take:

 At F&BF our aim is to be more intentional in addressing questions of race.
 We want this to be something we engage with not just when issues hit the headlines like during last year’s Black Lives Matter protests, but informs our work in an ongoing way.
 Signing the Race at Work Charter seemed like a perfect way to show our commitment in this area.